datastreamapp/datastreamr/docs/README.md

 </h1>

 This tool is useful for those who want to extract large volumes of data from <a href="https://datastream.org">DataStream</a>.
-This R package allows users to call to the  DataStream  <a href="https://github.com/datastreamapp/api-docs">Public API</a> using built-in R functions and specific search queries.
-The package includes several functions which accept a selection of filtering queries and then return a dataframe with the desired data from DataStream.
+This R package allows users to call  DataStream's  <a href="https://github.com/datastreamapp/api-docs">Public API</a> using R functions and specific search queries.
+The package includes several functions which accept a selection of filtering queries and returns a dataframe with the desired data from DataStream.

 **You might use this tool, for example, if you:**
-*  Want to download all available DataStream pH data in Ontario
+*  Cross-dataset downloads (i.e., to download all available pH data in Ontario on DataStream)
 *  Want to count how many sites in New Brunswick have cesium data on DataStream

 ##